LLazyEmail/documentation/docs/Project Diagram/packages.md

 Module description:

+- name/link
+- description
-- активній или outdated, replaced at MTE/domain folder MTE/domain list packages works mostly as subdomains inside main project
+- active, outdated, replaced at MTE/domain folder

 - list of repositories and modules

 - add an explainer for each module